tjdls111/tjdls111/README.md

 - I'm studying programming at `SSAFY` 6th.

 - I want to be a developer who contribute to education field.
-(We haven't decided whether to focus on `BackEnd` or `FrontEnd`.
+(I haven't decided whether to focus on `BackEnd` or `FrontEnd`.
 I'm going to experience both.)

 - I recently studying